kasjfksj/kasjfksj.github.io/_posts/2024-11-02-diffusion.md

 ## Why Are Diffusion Models So Effective?

 There are several reasons why diffusion models have become so popular in generative AI:
-1. Stability: Unlike GANs, which can suffer from training instability (e.g., mode collapse), diffusion models tend to be more stable during training, as they optimize a simpler objective—predicting noise at each step rather than directly generating data.
+1. Stability: Unlike GANs, which can suffer from training instability, diffusion models tend to be more stable during training, as they optimize a simpler objective—predicting noise at each step rather than 2 objectives of generating and discriminating images.
-2. High-Quality Output: Diffusion models have been shown to produce exceptionally high-quality and diverse outputs.
-The gradual denoising process allows the model to generate highly detailed and coherent data.
-3. Flexibility: Diffusion models can be applied to a wide range of generative tasks, from images to audio to text, making them a versatile tool in the AI toolbox.
-4. Scalability: Diffusion models are scalable and can be trained on large datasets, enabling them to learn complex data distributions and generate high-dimensional outputs.
+2. High-Quality and Diverse Output: Due to its direct operations over continuous distributions and the randomness in the diffusion process, it can generate high-quality and diverse images.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">